 - Do you want to produce your own marketing materials on your printer?

-- Are your printing needs changing - what might you need in the future?
+- Are your printing needs changing?
+Are you in the process of digital transformation?

 - How many staff need access to a printer?